xerolinux/XeroHub/content/news/immich-news/index.md

 </div>

-Responding to community feedback, we’ve revamped how you can purchase Immich.
-We’ve playfully named these updates “The-Words-Which-Must-Not-Be-Named.”
-The goal?
+Responding to community feedback, they’ve revamped how you can purchase Immich.
+They also playfully named these updates *“The-Words-Which-Must-Not-Be-Named.”* The goal?
 To make buying options and licensing clearer and more user-friendly.

 For instance, a shiny new “Buy” button will appear once your account hits the 14-day mark.
-And don't worry, we've included options to hide this button temporarily or forever, because who doesn’t love a good disappearing act?
+And don't worry, they included options to hide this button temporarily or forever, because who doesn’t love a good disappearing act?

 ### More New Features